Fees and rewards

 Fees on bitcoin

-Who pays the fees for each transaction on the bitcoin network:
+Who pays Bitcoin fees for each operation:

 Required funding:

-• Validators and users must have sufficient funds on bitcoin
+Validators and users must have sufficient funds on Bitcoin.

 Fees in subnets

-Who pays the fees for each transaction on an L2 subnet:
+Who pays subnet fees for each operation:

 Rewards for subnet validators